1. Contact addresses

-In the case of cookies used for performance and reach measurement or for advertising, a general objection ("opt-out") is possible for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies used for performance and reach measurement or for advertising, a general objection ("opt-out") is available for many services via the AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

-We may record the following information for each access to our website, provided that this information is transmitted by your browser to our server infrastructure or can be determined by our web server: Date and time including time zone, Internet Protocol (IP) address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-page of our website accessed including amount of data transferred, website last accessed in the same browser window (referer or referrer).
+We may collect the following information for each access to our website, provided that this information is transmitted by your browser to our server infrastructure or can be determined by our web server: Date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-page of our website accessed including amount of data transferred, website last accessed in the same browser window (referer or referrer).

 We store such information, which may also constitute personal data, in server log files.
-This information is necessary in order to provide our website in a permanent, user-friendly and reliable manner and to ensure data security and thus in particular the protection of personal data - also by third parties or with the help of third parties.
+The information is necessary to provide our website in a permanent, user-friendly and reliable manner and to ensure data security and thus in particular the protection of personal data - also by third parties or with the help of third parties.

 7.3 Tracking pixels

 We may use tracking pixels on our website.
-Tracking pixels are also referred to as web beacons.
-Tracking pixels - including those from third parties whose services we use - are small, usually invisible images that are automatically retrieved when you visit our website.
-Tracking pixels can be used to collect the same information as server log files.
+Tracking pixels are also known as web beacons.
+Tracking pixels - also from third parties whose services we use - are small, usually invisible images that are automatically retrieved when you visit our website.
+Counting pixels can be used to collect the same information as server log files.

-We send notifications and communications via email and other communication channels such as instant messaging or SMS.
+We send notifications and communications by email and through other communication channels such as instant messaging or SMS.

 8.1 Performance and reach measurement

-Notifications and communications may contain web links or tracking pixels that record whether an individual communication has been opened and which web links have been clicked.
-Such web links and tracking pixels may also record the use of notifications and messages on a personal basis.
-We need this statistical recording of usage for performance and reach measurement in order to be able to send notifications and communications effectively and in a user-friendly manner based on the needs and reading habits of the recipients, as well as permanently, securely and reliably.
+Notifications and communications may contain web links or tracking pixels that record whether an individual communication has been opened and which web links have been clicked on.
+Such web links and tracking pixels may also track usage of notifications and communications on a personal basis.
+We need this statistical recording of usage for performance and reach measurement in order to be able to send notifications and messages effectively and in a user-friendly manner based on the needs and reading habits of the recipients, as well as permanently, securely and reliably.

 8.2 Consent and objection

-In principle, you must expressly consent to the use of your e-mail address and other contact addresses, unless such use is permitted for other legal reasons.
-For any consent we use the "double opt-in" procedure where possible, i.e. you will receive an e-mail with a web link which you must click to confirm so that no misuse by unauthorised third parties can take place.
-We may log such consents including Internet Protocol (IP) address, date and time for evidence and security reasons.
+You must basically expressly consent to the use of your e-mail address and other contact addresses, unless the use is permitted for other legal reasons.
+For any consent, we use the "double opt-in" procedure where possible, i.e. you receive an e-mail with a web link that you must click to confirm, so that no misuse by unauthorised third parties can take place.
+We may log such consents including IP address as well as date and time for evidentiary and security reasons.

-In principle, you can object to receiving notifications and communications such as newsletters at any time.
-With such an objection, you can at the same time object to the statistical recording of use for performance and reach measurement.
+You can in principle object to receiving notifications and communications such as newsletters at any time.
+With such an objection, you can simultaneously object to the statistical recording of use for performance and reach measurement.
 This is without prejudice to necessary notifications and communications in connection with our activities and operations.

-We are present on social media platforms and other online platforms in order to communicate with interested persons and to inform them about our activities and operations.
-In connection with such platforms, personal data may also be processed outside of Switzerland.
+We have a presence on social media platforms and other online platforms in order to communicate with interested individuals as well as to provide information about our activities and operations.
+In connection with such platforms, personal data may also be processed outside of Switzerland

-We use the services of specialised third parties in order to be able to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
+We use the services of specialised third parties in order to carry out our activities and operations in a durable, user-friendly, secure and reliable manner.
 Such services allow us, among other things, to embed features and content on our website.
-In the case of such embedding, the services used record the Internet Protocol (IP) addresses of the users at least temporarily for technically compelling reasons.
+In the case of such embedding, the services used at least temporarily collect the IP addresses of the users for technically compelling reasons.

-For necessary security-related, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymised or pseudonymised form.
+For necessary security, statistical and technical purposes, third parties whose services we use may process data related to our activities and operations in aggregated, anonymised or pseudonymised form.
 This is, for example, performance or usage data in order to be able to offer the respective service.

 We use in particular: